MayateDev/TextFileDB/README.md

 // Update entity, returns entity db.PersonsTbl.Update(entity);

-// Delete entity, relations to this entity will be deleted as well db.PersonTbl.Delete(entity);
+// Delete entity, relations to this entity will be deleted as well, returns bool db.PersonTbl.Delete(entity);

 // List all
 db.PersonsTbl.List<Person>();

-// AddEntities, add a list<entity> to the database db.PersonsTbl.AddEntities(entityList);
+// AddEntities, add a list<entity> to the database, returns list with new ids db.PersonsTbl.AddEntities(entityList);
 ```